Chow theory of toric variety bundles: Introduction

 \subsection{Acknowledgements}

 This project began at the EPFL, which we thank for ideal working conditions and mountain views.
 We thank Ana Botero, Johannes Hofscheier and Kimuars Kaveh for helpful conversations.
+We thank the anonymous referee for useful comments.

-F.C. was supported by the Swiss National Science Foundation (SNFS) Grant PZ00P2\_208699.
-L.M. was partially supported by Swiss National Science Foundation (SNSF) Grant 200021E\_224099.
+F.C. was supported by the Swiss National Science Foundation (SNFS) Grant PZ00P2\_208699, the EPFL Chair of Arithmetic Geometry (ARG), and the MIUR Excellence Department Project Mat-Mod@TOV, CUP E83C23000330006, awarded to the Department of Mathematics, University~of~Rome~Tor~Vergata, and also acknowledges the support of the PRIN Project ``Moduli spaces and birational geometry'' 2022L34E7W.
+L.M. was partially supported by Swiss National Science Foundation (SNSF) Grant 200021E\_224099 and by the Deutsche Forschungsgemeinschaft (DFG) -- Project Number 539974215.